KPSS2017/Technological-Innovation-Resource-Allocation-and-Growth-Extended-Data/README.md

 5. The number of forward citations is also updated to 2022.

-6. Our datasets may exceed the download limit of GitHub Web.
-You may need to Git Clone this repository to local in order to download the csv zipped files.
+6. The datasets we provided on GitHub may exceed the download limit of your web browser.
+You may need to Git Clone this repository to local machine in order to download the zipped csv files in such cases.

 ## Contact: